Testing Regular Black Holes with X-ray data of GX 339-4: Spectral Analysis

-where {\tt tbabs}~\cite{Wilms:2000ez} accounts for the Galactic absorption, {\tt diskbb}~\cite{Mitsuda:1984nv, Makishima:1986ap} is the Newtonian model for the disk's thermal spectrum, and {\tt cutoffpl} is a power-law component with a high-energy cutoff to describe the continuum from the corona.
-The best-fit model and the data to best-fit model ratio are shown in Fig.~\ref{f-rm0}.
-The residuals of this model reveal a clear broadened iron line around 7~keV and a Compton hump peaking at 20-30~keV in the \textit{NuSTAR} data, which are due to a strong reflection component.
+In~\ref{model0}, we model the X-ray spectrum with three components: (1) \texttt{tbabs}~\cite{Wilms:2000ez}, which accounts for the Galactic absorption, (2) \texttt{diskbb}~\cite{Mitsuda:1984nv, Makishima:1986ap}, a Newtonian model describing the disk’s thermal spectrum, and (3) \texttt{cutoffpl}, a power-law component with a high-energy cutoff that represents coronal emission.
+Fig.~\ref{f-rm0} shows the best-fit model (top panel) along with the ratio of data to this model (bottom panel).
+The residuals reveal a clear broadened iron line at around 7~keV and a pronounced Compton hump peaking between 20 and 30~keV in the \textit{NuSTAR} data--features indicative of a strong reflection component.